-Rate School District State Kate 2015-16 2016-17 2017-18 2015-16 2016-17 2017-18 2015-16 2016-17 2017-18 Suspensions 2.0 4.2 4.9 2.4 8.6 7.5 3.7 3.7 3.5 Expulsions 0.0 0.0 0.0 0.0 0.0 0.0 0.1 0.1 0.1
+Rate School 2016-17 School 2017-18 School 2018-19 District 2016-17 District 2017-18 District 2018-19 State 2016-17 State 2017-18 State 2018-19 Suspensions 4.1 4.9 1.4 8.6 7.5 5.5 3.6 3.5 3.5 Expulsions 0.0 0.0 0.0 0.0 0.0 0.0 0.1 0.1 0.1

-School Safety Plan (School Year 2018-19)
+School Safety Plan (School Year 2019-20)

 An extensive school safety plan, updated annually, in accordance with SB 187, has been developed and implemented.
 This plan includes the following emergency procedures: traumatic incidents, imminent danger procedure-Code Red, evacuation/relocation procedure, civil defense/disorder, bomb threat/bomb emergency, earthquake, chemical spill, crime in progress, and fire/explosion.
-Staff and students practice fire drills monthly, earthquake drills two times each year, and Lock Down/Evacuation drills two times each year.
+Staff and students practice drills monthly, earthquake drills two times each year, and Lock Down/Evacuation drills two times each year.
 Teachers and students are familiar with all the procedures.

 School grounds are monitored by school staff.
 All visitors are required to sign in at the school's main office and wear a visitor's pass.
-Safety is high priority at Murdock Elementary School.
-The plan was reviewed and updated September, 2018.
+Murdock has a camera security system that records activity both during and after school hours.
+Murdock Elementary also uses the Catapult Emergency Management System to notify all staff and the safety team of possible safety concerns on campus.
+Safety is of the utmost importance and a high priority at Murdock Elementary School.
+The safety plan was reviewed and updated September 17, 2019.